-Organization - Population Media Center, Inc. ("PMC,") was incorporated in Vermont in 1998 with the mission of working worldwide to stabilize human population at levels that can be sustained by the world's natural resources.
+Organization - Population Media Center, Inc. ("PMC") was incorporated in Vermont in 1998 with the mission of working worldwide to stabilize human population at levels that can be sustained by the world's natural resources.
 To fulfill its mission, PMC concentrates on entertainment broadcasting designed to educate people about the benefits of small families, encourage the use of effective family planning methods, elevate the status of women, and promote the concept of gender equity.
 PMC's operations are headquartered in South Burlington, Vermont and it employs staff there who work in program development, fundraising and clerical support.
-PMC has contracted employees and sub-subcontracted "country directors" in a number of other countries working on major multi-year media development projects tailored for the local cultures.
+PMC has contracted employees and sub subcontracted "country directors" in a number of other countries working on major multi-year media development projects tailored for the local cultures.

-Incorporated in Washington, D.C. in 1969, Population Institute, Inc.'s ("PI" or "the Institute") mission is to improve the health and wellbeing of people and the planet by supporting policies and programs that promote sexual and reproductive health and rights.
+Incorporated in Washington, D.C. in 1969, Population Institute, Inc.'s ("PI" or "the Institute) mission is to improve the health and wellbeing of people and the planet by supporting policies and programs that promote sexual and reproductive health and rights.
+Through advancing reproductive freedom, they strive to achieve a world population in balance with a healthy global environment and resource base.

 In June 2008, the Institute amended its bylaws to become a membership organization with PMC as its sole member.
 No consideration was transferred pursuant to the transaction and the two entities continue to operate with a high level of autonomy.
 Under U.S. generally accepted accounting principles in effect at the time, the transaction was accounted for under the "carryover" method.
 The consolidated financial statements include the accounts of PMC and its wholly controlled subsidiary, PI (together "the Organization").
 All significant inter-company accounts and transactions have been eliminated in consolidation (if any).
+All amounts contained in the consolidated financial statements are stated in U.S. dollars unless otherwise noted.